UniqueEpiphany/Philosophy-1/Chapter 1.md

 Similar sentiments are expressesd by Mark Twain in his book "Reflections on Religion:

 *Man is not blame for what he is.
 He didn't make himself.
 He has no control over himself.
-All the control is vested in his temperament - which he did not create - and in the circumstances which hedge  him round from the crade to the grave and which he did not devise...he is purely a piece of autoamtica mechanims as is a watch, and  can no more dictate or influence his actions tahn can the watch. he is a subject of pity, not blame - and not contempt.
+All the control is vested in his temperament - which he did not create - and in the circumstances which hedge  him round from the crade to the grave and which he did not devise...he is purely a piece of autoamtica mechanims as is a watch, and  can no more dictate or influence his actions than can the watch. he is a subject of pity, not blame - and not contempt.
 He is flung head over heels into this world without ever a chance to decline....*

 When determinism is stated in this way it appears as a paralyszing doctorine which implies that human effort itself is pointless.
 For I can ask "What point is there to my mental struggle tonight, for whether i continue or give up is predetermined."